-The Susan Thompson Buffett Foundation (STBF) is now seeking nominations and applications for a Program Officer, Service Provision in its Patients and Access portfolio.
+The Susan Thompson Buffett Foundation (STBF) is now seeking nominations and applications for a Program Officer, Contraceptive Access and Policy in its Patients and Access portfolio.
 STBF is a private grant-making Foundation with a U.S. home office in Omaha, Nebraska, and a global office in Kigali, Rwanda.
 With annual spending in excess of $500 million, it is one of the largest private foundations in the U.S. The Foundation has only two main areas of grant making: 1) supporting efforts to reduce unintended pregnancy and access to safe abortion for women in the U.S. and around the world and 2) to enable low-income students in Nebraska to attend and succeed in college.
-The Foundation currently employs 43 staff across 14 states in the U.S. and 7 staff in Kigali, Rwanda.
+The Foundation currently employs 52 staff across 19 states in the U.S. and 11 staff in Kigali, Rwanda.

 About US Programs

-The US Programs (USP) division of STBF, led by the Director of US Programs, manages the Foundation’s grantmaking to ensure just, available, and supported access to abortion and contraception in the United States.
-The unit supports numerous organizations in two main areas of the reproductive health, access, and justice movements: 1) direct access to abortion and contraception through support of individuals, health centers, clinicians, training facilities, and related research and 2) supporting organizations focused on building longer term systems change through increasing social support for abortion addressing public policy advocacy, communications and messaging, movement building, and litigation.
-Each team is co-led by two Senior Program Officers and staffed by Program Officers and Program Associates.
-A small cross-portfolio Operations team supports the administrative needs of the entire unit.
-The unit is currently 15 people strong, based in Omaha and remotely, with plans to grow steadily in the coming years to meet the evolving and rapidly changing realities of abortion and contraception access in the US.
-Most of USP’s current staff come to philanthropy directly from the reproductive health, rights, and justice fields and have a wide background of subject matter expertise, which they contribute to the team’s collaborative work.
+US Programs (USP) manages the Foundation’s grantmaking to ensure equitable, available, and supported access to abortion and contraception in the United States.
+Our unit supports numerous organizations in two main areas (or portfolios) of reproductive health, access, and justice movements.
+The first, referred to as Patients and Access, funds work to ensure access to abortion and contraception through support of individuals, health centers, clinicians, training facilities and related research.
+The second, Social Change, supports organizations focused on building longer term systems change through increasing social support for abortion, addressing public policy advocacy, communications and messaging, movement building, and litigation.
+USP is currently 16 people strong, based in Omaha and remotely throughout the U.S., with plans to grow steadily in the coming years to meet the evolving and rapidly changing realities of abortion and contraception access in the United States.

-The Program Officer will manage grants within their assigned portfolio while also actively seeking opportunities to work with others on the team.
-They will actively meet and participate with colleagues at all levels, offering thought partnership across portfolios, proactively identifying opportunities, and offering suggestions for improving STBF’s collaborative work environment.
-They will also participate in unit-wide working groups where appropriate, including cross-functional strategic initiatives, STBF’s teamwide inclusion and racial equity committee, race-based caucuses, ad hoc planning committees, and other groups.
+- Collaborate internally to advance collective work and to uphold a strong team culture, including by actively engaging with colleagues at all levels, offering thought partnership across portfolios, proactively identifying opportunities, and offering suggestions for improving STBF’s collaborative work environment.
+Participates in unit-wide working groups where appropriate, including cross-functional strategic initiatives, STBF’s teamwide inclusion and racial equity committee, race-based caucuses, ad hoc planning committees, and other groups.

 QUALIFICATIONS OF THE IDEAL CANDIDATE